Er-Ragul/Lite-Mirror-Suite-SSL/README.md

-# Lite-Mirror-Suite-SSL
+# Lite-Mirror-Suite
-Lite-Mirror-Suite with self signed certificate.
+Lite-Mirror is a screen sharing application suite which handles both software and client from a server.